Enforcer (comics): Charles L. Delazny, Jr.

 Enforcer offers to give Spider-Woman the antidote if she helps him steal $10,000,000, enough for him to retire from his super-villain career.
 He strings her along for some weeks, during which the two of them work together to pull off three major heists.
 He then reveals to her that he never had any antidote for his darts, and gloats over the fact that she has made herself as much a wanted criminal as him for nothing.
 To complete his revenge, he voluntarily turns himself over to the police, thus depriving Spider-Woman of even the satisfaction of apprehending him.

 The Enforcer is soon at large again.
 The police are undetermined if Enforcer is actually Carson Collier yet.

 Enforcer is later hired by some gamblers to fix the rematch between Johnny Blaze and Flagg Fargo.
 Enforcer meets with Flagg Fargo and threatens to kill him if he doesn't take a dive.
 During the racing, Enforcer shoots Flagg Fargo, causing him to crash into some cars.
 While everyone is distracted, Enforcer goes to the stadium box office and robs it of $300,000 of ticket receipts.
 Enforcer shoots two guards with his tranquilizer darts and escapes in his souped-up car.
 He is pursued by Ghost Rider.
 Enforcer fires a missile from his car's bomb bay to destroy the bridge and cut off Ghost Rider's pursuit, but Ghost Rider takes the long way around.
 Finding himself racing against Ghost Rider on a narrow road high above the lake, Enforcer drives his car off the precipice and into the lake.
 By the time he emerges from the lake, Ghost Rider is gone.

 Enforcer is among several superbeings from Los Angeles who are captured by Locksmith and confined in his private prison.
 When several of Locksmith's non-criminal captives break free, they have the Enforcer turned over to the authorities.

 Enforcer is later hired by Madame Masque (on behalf of Obadiah Stane) to kill a criminal called Termite.
-The Enforcer is shot and killed by the Scourge of the Underworld disguised as a bag lady.
-Madame Masque later informs Obadiah on what happened to the Enforcer.
+However, he is shot and killed by the Scourge of the Underworld.

-When Captain America catches the Scourge of the Underworld, he claims that he is Enforcer's younger brother and that he killed him in retaliation for the shame Enforcer brought upon his family.
-He also states that Enforcer caused the heartbreak their father felt on learning Enforcer's true identity.